Top 10 Japanese Souvenir Items

 Quite an obvious one, but chopsticks are a great souvenir.
 Something that is specific to Japan but useful too!
 There are options for men, women and children alike.
 As always there are many designs to choose from but also many materials (wooden, plastic and metal) and lengths.
 As an added extra you can also buy traditional chopstick cases.

-Now this probably sounds like the world’s most boring souvenir but secretly we all love stationary don’t we!
-Especially when you can find such cute/cool stationary, something Japan has plenty of!
+Now this probably sounds like the world’s most boring souvenir but secretly we all love stationery don’t we!
+Especially when you can find such cute/cool stationery, something Japan has plenty of!
 From the practical letter sets, folders, notebooks, pens to the fun stickers, decorative tape, stamps, Japan has it all, and in a variety of cute/modern/cool designs!
 And again this is one that doesn’t have to be expensive!
-Some great stationary bits can be found in Japan’s awesome 100 Yen shops!
+Some great stationery bits can be found in Japan’s awesome 100 Yen shops!
 Perfect!